 Results from a QEMSCAN (Quantitative Evaluation of Materials by Scanning Electron Microscopy) study for three samples of mineralized drill core at Imiak Hill and Spotty Hill were announced in June.
-Results indicated good recovery of nickel and copper.
+Results indicated that nickel was hosted primarily in pentlandite and that potential existed for good recovery of nickel and copper.

-Field work at Maniitsoq was completed on September 16, 2013 with 25 holes drilled totaling 4,266 metres, 917.3 line-kilometres of helicopter-borne VTEM electromagnetic and magnetic surveys and field checking of all targets identified from 2012 field work was completed.
+Field work at Maniitsoq was completed on September 16, 2013 and included 25 diamond drill holes totaling 4,266 metres, 917.3 line-kilometres of helicopter-borne VTEM electromagnetic and magnetic surveys and field checking of all targets identified from 2012 field work.
 All but one of the diamond drill holes were surveyed by Crone Geophysics with a three-component bore hole electromagnetic (BHEM) probe.

-The Company announced in August 2013 and again in September 2013 the intersection of massive to near-massive sulphide mineralization at Imiak Hill.
+The Company announced in August 2013 and again in September 2013 the intersection of massive to semi-massive sulphide mineralization at Imiak Hill.
 Hole MQ-13-026 intersected this mineralization between 142 and 159 m vertically below surface and subsequently hole MQ-13-028 extended the mineralization to 185 m below surface, the deepest intercept at Imiak Hill to date.